dcqin17/dragonking/README.md

-# dragonking (Python)
+# dragonking (A Python Package)

 ## Purpose

-The `dragonking` Python package implements published statistical tests and test statistics for identification of dragon kings.
+The dragonking python package implements published statistical tests and test statistics for identification of dragon kings.

 ## Installation

-To install the `dragonking` Python package with `pip`, simply run:
+To install the dragonking python package with pip, simply run:

 ```
 pip install dragonking